-Beginning in January 2024, The AICPA Governing Council and the NASBA Board of Directors launched a new CPA Exam called CPA Evolution.
-CPA Evolution was designed to eliminate current knowledge gaps in the profession and help newly licensed CPAs keep pace with the evolving business landscape, regulatory environment, and technological advancements.
+Beginning in January 2024, The AICPA Governing Council and the NASBA Board of Directors launched a new Certified Public Accountant (CPA) Exam called CPA Evolution.
+The AICPA and NASBA designed CPA Evolution to reflect the changing needs of the profession, eliminate knowledge gaps, and help newly licensed CPAs keep pace with the evolving business landscape, regulatory environment, and technological advancements.

 Take a closer look: What is CPA Evolution?

-Instead of the CPA Exam consisting of four sections that all candidates had to take, the new CPA Exam now requires candidates to pass three Core Exams and choose one of three Disciplines, which focuses on the knowledge and skills CPAs need within a specialization.
+Instead of the exam consisting of four sections that all candidates have to take, all candidates must now pass three Core Exams that focus on the knowledge and skills all CPAs need to know.
+Candidates must also pass one of three Discipline Exams, each one focusing on knowledge and skills required of CPAs within a specialization.

 With these changes to the CPA Exam format, the scoring structure as well as the CPA Exam schedule and score release dates changed as well.